ksamuk/website/content/post/dadi-windows.md

 date = "2016-04-20T12:00:00"
 draft = false
 tags = ["academic", "popgen"]
-title = "Getting Started with dadi for Windows Users" math = true summary = """
+title = "Getting Started with ∂a∂i for Windows Users" math = true summary = """
-A guided on installation of the population genetics Python package dadi
+A guided on installation of the population genetics Python package ∂a∂i
 """

 [header]